juliacygong/E155-final-project/README.md

 # Live Music Transcriber
 This project aims to take in sound inputs, whether using a keyboard, any instruments, or someone signing, transcribe the sound onto a score in real-time with a given bpm, and play back the input melody.
 An FPGA will be used as the main calculation and display engine, using Fast Fourier Transform (FFT) to handle frequency analysis and driving a VGA display.
 A MCU will be used for interfacing the audio inputs and outputs.

+The final report of this project can be found in this [link](https://juliacygong.github.io/E155-project-website/).

 ## Code Overview
 - The code is split up into folders for FPGA and MCU
 - FPGA code includes the entire FPGA design, Testbenches used to debug FFT implementation, and memfiles for the notes and score
 - MCU code contains interface with button input, ADC sampling, and SPI

 ## FPGA
+### Design and Folder Description
 - FPGA Design
     - Top module split into fft control, vga top module, and spi module
 - Testbenches